The SQL Server AVG Function calculates the Average of total selected records or rows, and the syntax of it is

 Group By Clause Example

 In general, we check for the Average product price belongs to a selective color.
-In this case, we use GROUP BY Clause to group the products by color.
-Then use the SQL AVG Function to calculate the average of products present in each group.
-Let us see the AVG Group By Example
+In this case, we use the GROUP BY Clause to group the products by color.
+Then use the AVG Function to calculate the average of products present in each group.
+Let us see the Example.

 SELECT [Occupation] ,AVG ([YearlyIncome]) AS [Total Income] FROM [Customer] GROUP BY [Occupation]